-This assessment indicates that the Burr Oak Regional Water District's source of drinking water has a high susceptibility to contamination because of:
+The District's source of drinking water has a high susceptibility to contamination due to:

-The presence of a relatively thin protective layer of clay overlying the aquifer.

-The shallow depth (less than 20 feet below ground surface) of the aquifer.
+- The presence of a relatively thin protective layer of clay overlying the aquifer. - The shallow depth (less than 20 feet below ground surface) of the aquifer. - The presence of significant potential contaminant sources in the area.